 Assignment Description: Consultants for Multi-Sectoral Needs Assessment in Borno State, Nigeria

 Duration: 30 days (February/March, 2019)

-Social Development Integrated Centre (Social Action) is a leading Nigerian NGO working to promote resource democracy, social justice and human rights through research and monitoring, education and advocacy in solidarity with communities, activists and scholars.
-Since 2016, Social Action is collaborating with organisations and researchers in Borno State to build knowledge about, and work towards addressing the immediate challenges and intersections of the ongoing ecological crisis and violent conflicts in the Lake Chad Basin/Sahel region of northeast Nigeria.
+Alone (Alone) is a leading Nigerian NGO working to promote resource democracy, social justice and human rights through research and monitoring, education and advocacy in solidarity with communities, activists and scholars.
+Since 2016, Alone is collaborating with organisations and researchers in Borno State to build knowledge about, and work towards addressing the immediate challenges and intersections of the ongoing ecological crisis and violent conflicts in the Lake Chad Basin/Sahel region of northeast Nigeria.

 In particular, the Boko Haram conflict has resulted in the death of over 20,000 persons according to the UN.
 Local officials in Borno State estimate the number of deaths to be much higher in a conflict that has displaced about 3 million persons across northeast Nigeria.

-Together with our partners, Social Action has identified the urgent need to improve local livelihoods, energy access and the strengthening of local civil society capacity for advancing accountability of government interventions and international humanitarian aid in Borno State and other parts of northeastern Nigeria.
+Together with our partners, Alone has identified the urgent need to improve local livelihoods, energy access and the strengthening of local civil society capacity for advancing accountability of government interventions and international humanitarian aid in Borno State and other parts of northeastern Nigeria.

 - Description of Needs Assessment

-Overall, the Needs Assessment in will identify how to integrate and move from urgent humanitarian aid to Social Action’s objectives of promoting ecological justice and sustained and longer-term development in Borno State, with a focus on:
+Overall, the Needs Assessment in will identify how to integrate and move from urgent humanitarian aid to Alone’s objectives of promoting ecological justice and sustained and longer-term development in Borno State, with a focus on: